 Melissa S. Wattenberg, PhD, Daniel Lee Gross, LICSW, & William S. Unger, PhD

 Chapter 7: Group Psychotherapy and Treatment of Trauma: A History

 Daniel Lee Gross, LICSW & Melissa Wattenberg, PhD

 William S. Unger, PhD & Daniel Lee Gross, LICSW

-Terry Keane, PhD, director, Behavioral Science Division, National Center for PTSD, professor and assistant dean for Research, Boston University School of Medicine
+Terence M. Keane, PhD, director, Behavioral Science Division, National Center for PTSD, professor and assistant dean for research, Boston University School of Medicine

 Kim T. Mueser, PhD, professor, Departments of Occupational Therapy and Psychological and Brain Sciences Center for Psychiatric Rehabilitation, Boston University